TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Conclusion and Future Work

+Addressing these limitations and extending the core framework naturally suggests several directions for future work.
 Several promising extensions are worth exploring.
 First, combining our approach with Mixture-of-Experts frameworks for explicit mode classification (ITG vs. ETG) could further concentrate flux distributions and improve specialized mode predictions.
-Second, learning linear mode solutions directly which can analytically calculate the quasilinear weights and intensities in a more decomposed fashion, enabling zeroi-shot generation to new saturation rules without retraining.
-Third, \ours~spectra could serve as synthetic diagnostics for between-shot predictions of theoretically interesting wavenumber ranges for Doppler Back-Scattering diagnostics~\cite{Pratt24}.
-Finally, our TGLF data and active learning approach could provide warm starts for surrogating higher-fidelity models, such as full gyrokinetic simulations, where data generation is inherently expensive.
+Second, the per-branch parity analysis in Appendix~\ref{sec:appendix_per_branch_parity} shows that our network's branch-level outputs are individually accurate across the ITG, TEM, and ETG wavenumber regimes; combined with TGLF's linear-stability diagnostics (growth rate, real frequency, critical-gradient indicators), these per-branch outputs could enable a data-driven identification of the dominant instability mode at each plasma condition.
+Third, inter-branch connections in the per-wavenumber network could further exploit cross-scale coupling present in the SAT2/SAT3 saturation rules.
+Fourth, physics-informed neural network (PINN) techniques~\cite{raissi2019physics} or constrained optimization layers could be incorporated to guarantee hard conservation-law consistency in the surrogate predictions.
+Fifth, learning linear mode solutions directly which can analytically calculate the quasilinear weights and intensities in a more decomposed fashion, enabling zero-shot generation to new saturation rules without retraining.
+Sixth, \ours~per-wavenumber predictions could serve as synthetic diagnostics for between-shot predictions of theoretically interesting wavenumber ranges for Doppler Back-Scattering diagnostics~\cite{Pratt24}.
+Finally, our TGLF data and active learning approach could provide warm starts for surrogating higher-fidelity gyrokinetic models such as CGYRO~\cite{candy2016high,Neiser23}: at CGYRO's cost of hours of supercomputer time per sample, the $4\times$ data reduction demonstrated here would translate into thousands of GPU-hours saved per trained surrogate.